 There are adverts that make you laugh.
 Others make you cry and then there are adverts that just make you say: “Wait, what?”.
 These are strange commercials, and although questionable they can have a huge impact.

 Animated commercials are also used for advertisement campaigns.
 They can use cute characters, appealing to people of all ages, which can deliver really useful simple and direct messages.
 For example, Metro train did this successful video aiming to improve safety around trains.

-If you have enough resources and big budgets, you can always use a famous celebrity to advertise your products or your services.
+If you have enough resources and a big budget, you can always use a famous celebrity to advertise your products or your services.
 The person chosen may vary depending on your audience.
-Big companies such as Apple, Nike, and Adidas usually make use of these kind of adverts.
+Big companies such as Apple, Nike, and Adidas usually make use of these kinds of adverts.